Matthew-HMS/Patrol-night-light/README.md

 pip3 install opencv-python==4.7.0.72
 ```

-2. Follow every steps in this [tutorial](https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition#:~:text=Part%201%3A%20Install%20Dependencies%20for%20Raspberry%20Pi%20Facial,5.%20Install%20face_recognition.%20...%206%206.%20Install%20imutils) to set up the model and email.
+2. Follow every steps in this [tutorial](https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition#:~:text=Part%201%3A%20Install%20Dependencies%20for%20Raspberry%20Pi%20Facial,5.%20Install%20face_recognition.%20...%206%206.%20Install%20imutils) to generate `pickle` file and set up email.
 It's the most difficult part...
 Remember to use `pip3` instead of `pip`!

 If you want to send emails, add another environment variable in `/etc/environment` file.
 ```shell